Springbooter/SquareIt/README.md

     not take in values from the back-end.
 Liquibase does not make its two own columns.
 The back-end does not connect to the database.

+Problems to be solved:
+1. Let the H2 database to be used during testing.
+2. Make Liquibase work.
+3. Make the back-end talk with mySQL database.